idaliaramos/Bucketmapper-node/README.md

 ### Prerequisites

-What things you need to install as needed
+Please intall:
-Node.js
+* Node.js
-PostgreSQL
+* PostgreSQL
-Express
+* Express
-Knex
+* Knex

 ### Installing

-Once you have the prerequisites, run npm install and then reset-db, reset db will run the commands needed to start a database for you locally.
+Once you have the prerequisites, run `npm install` and then `reset-db`, reset db will run the commands needed to start a database for you locally.

-Once you have your db ready, run the server using the npm start command
+Once you have your db ready, run the server using the `npm start` command

 ## Deployment